|No Legal Frontiers: All Guilty! Observations in the Military Juvenile Court (2011)|

 |Breaking the Silence: Occupation of the Territories (2000-2010)|

 This report contains testimonies from former Israeli soldiers describing various aspects of the army's military activities in the West Bank.
 On the topic of arrests the report states that: Over the course of the last decade, tens of thousands of Palestinians have been arrested in military operations conducted deep in Palestinian territory nearly every night.
 Soldiers' testimonies reveal the methods for carrying out such arrests.

 |UN Committee against Torture - Concluding Observations (May 2009)|

-In its Concluding Observations of Israel’s periodic report under the Convention against Torture, the Committee noted that whilst there is a prevailing situation of unrest in the region under international law “no exceptional circumstances whatsoever may be invoked as a justification of torture”.
-In its conclusions the Committee recommended that interrogations be video recorded and that children have access to a lawyer and a family member at the outset of their detention.
+In its Concluding Observations of Israel's periodic report under the Convention against Torture, the Committee noted that whilst there is a prevailing situation of unrest in the region under international law no exceptional circumstances whatsoever may be invoked as a justification of torture.
+The Committee recommended that interrogations be video recorded and children have early access to lawyers and family members.

 |United Against Torture - Alternative Report to the UN Committee Against Torture (2008)|